-Directors and Associates must report any known or suspected violations of this Code, including illegal or unethical behavior, to their supervisor, the CRO, and other Corporation personnel as circumstances may warrant.
-The CRO is responsible for providing information regarding the alleged violation and investigation thereof to the CEO and other executive management as the CEO designates, provided that if the alleged violation and investigation thereof involves the CEO, the CRO shall report such information directly to the Governance and Nominating Committee.
-If the alleged violation involves the CRO, such alleged violation and investigation thereof to the CEO, who shall provide information regarding the alleged violation and investigation thereof to the Governance and Nominating Committee.
-If the alleged violation involves the GOV shall provide information regarding the alleged violation and investigation thereof to the Governance and Nominating Committee.
-If the alleged violation involves a Director, it shall be reported to the CEO and to the Governance and Nominating Committee, unless the Director is a member of the Governance and Nominating Committee, in which case an alleged violation shall be reported to the CEO and to the Board.
+Directors and Associates must report any known or suspected violations of this Code, including illegal or unethical behavior, to their supervisor, the Chief Compliance Officer, and other Corporation personnel as circumstances may warrant.
+The Chief Compliance Officer is responsible for providing information regarding the alleged violation and investigation thereof to the Corporation's CEO and other executive management as the CEO designates.
+Concerns regarding questionable accounting or auditing matters may be reported anonymously by using the Corporation's confidential hotline.
 Failure to report any known or suspected illegal or unethical behavior is itself a violation of this Code.
 All Associates and Directors shall cooperate in any internal investigation.